Deykun/maps/docs/FILTERS.md

  A basic filter based on search is refined.

+##### Tips:
+Do you speak Finnish?
+I don't.

+1. I copy the description (that's why those copy buttons are near them).
+2. Go to chatgpt and ask: Which word in this text is the name of an animal? [copied text]
+3. In response I will get "The word "leijona" in the text is the name of an animal.
+It translates to "lion" in English."

+I often ask about other forms of words, and ChatGPT is very helpful in quickly identifying the key ones.

 #### Excluding False Positives

 1. Activate filter and from wisible CoA exclude lUse the filter to exclude CoA that doesn't have a lion.